ANiknejad/bgee_pipeline/pipeline/callsRPackage/README.md

 ## Other notable Makefile targets

 * `make create_fasta_intergenic` will only create one intergenic fasta file per species from the transcriptome fasta files created during the RNA-Seq part of the pipeline.

+* `make create_reference_intergenic` will only create one txt file per species containing all reference intergenic regions.

-Then it will copy these files to the FTP
+* `make create_fasta_intergenic` will only copy both reference and fasta files to the FTP.